 Stress can have all kinds of effects on the human body from panic attacks to weight loss and, yes, to hair loss.
-So it is perhaps natural to worry about whether stress can affect your hair transplant — particularly if you’re prone to stress in your daily life.
+So it is perhaps natural to worry about whether stress can affect your hair transplant, particularly if you’re prone to stress in your daily life.

 Whilst some initial loss of hair is a normal part of the transplant process, most leading hair transplant surgeons agree that stress does not affect transplanted hair.
-However there are undoubtedly certain aspects of your lifestyle that can have a bearing on how successful your hair transplant will be.

-It is a well-known fact that smoking has a negative effect on the blood circulation and can compromise the supply of blood to the scalp.
+It is a well-known fact that smoking has a negative effect on blood circulation and can compromise the supply of blood to the scalp.
 This could mean that new hair grafts may not properly take root.

 Excess alcohol intake can cause bleeding or interfere with the blood clotting process .
 Medications, even herbal remedies, can also affect the outcome of any surgical procedure.
 By stopping smoking and/or drinking or at least limiting your intake, you will be increasing the chance of a good hair transplant success rate.